oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.html.md

 1. Backup application starts backup using oVirt API, specifying a VM id, optional previous backup id, and list of disks to backup.
-   If previous backup uuid isn't specified, all data in the disks at the point of the backup will be included in the backup.
+   If previous backup uuid isn't specified, all data in the specified disks, at the point of the backup, will be included in the backup.

 1. System prepares VM for backup.
 The VM may be running during the backup.